Skip to main content

 Essential Lens Kit

-Your lens selection should cover the full range of shooting scenarios you'll encounter at events, from wide establishing shots of venues to tight portraits of guests and speakers.
+Your lens selection should cover the full range of shooting scenarios you'll encounter at events.

 Lighting: Controlling the Impossible

-Event venues often have challenging lighting conditions - from dimly lit reception halls to harsh fluorescent conference rooms.
-Having the right lighting equipment allows you to create consistent, professional results regardless of the venue's limitations.
+Event venues often have challenging lighting conditions — from dimly lit reception halls to harsh fluorescent conference rooms.
+Having the right lighting equipment lets you create consistent, professional results regardless of the venue's limitations.

 Power and Storage: Never Run Out

-Event days are long, and you can't afford to run out of power or storage space.
+Event days are long, and you can't afford to run out of power or storage.
 Plan for extended shooting sessions and always have more capacity than you think you'll need.

 Additional Essential Gear